Bobby Witt Jr. Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks first in the league.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff leads the league.

-- The Blue Jays' 3.74 team ERA ranks first across all MLB pitching staffs.
+- The Blue Jays' 3.72 team ERA is No. 1 among all MLB pitching staffs.

+- Berrios (9-10) is looking for his 10th victory when he takes the mound for the Blue Jays in his 29th start of the season.
+He has a 3.68 ERA in 164 2/3 innings pitched, with 153 strikeouts.

-- In his most recent time out on Sunday, the right-hander tossed four innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- In his last time out on Monday, the right-hander tossed six innings against the Oakland Athletics, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.